 PRE-CONVERSIO N: TRENT UNIVERSITY BENEFITS Pre-retirement Death Benefit Before Eligibility for Normal Retirement: The commuted value of the member's accrued pension calculated under the normal retirement formula using Final Average Earnings at the member's date of death.
-After Eligibility for Normal Retirement: A survivor pension assuming the member had retired immediately prior to their date of death.
-The value of this benefit cannot be less that the commuted value above.
-Excess Interest Indexation For members who retired or terminated prior to July 1, 2006: Pensions in pay and pensions in the deferral period are adjusted each July 1 (prorated if the member was not retired or terminated for the full prior year) by the lesser of the increase in CPI over the twelve-month period ending in March and the excess, if any, of the 4-year average of the rate of return of the Plan as of March 31 over 6%.
+After Eligibility for Normal Retirement: A survivor pension assuming the member had retired immediately prior to their date Excess Interest Indexation For members who retired or adjusted each July 1 (prorated if the member was not retired or terminated prior to July 1, 2006: Begin to July 1, 2006: Pensions in pay and pensions in the deferral period are adjusted each July 1 (prorated if the member was not retired or terminated for the full prior year) by the lesser of the increase in CPI over the twelve-month period ending in March and the excess, if any, of the 4-year average of the rate of return of the Plan as of March 31 over 6%.
 No reduction will be made to pensions even if the 4-year average rate of return is less than 6%.
 For members who retired or terminated on or after July 1, 2006: Pensions in pay and pensions in the deferral period are adjusted each July 1 (prorated if the member was not retired or terminated for the full prior year) by the lesser of 50% of increase in CPI (but no greater than 50% of the increase in Average Industrial Wage for pensions in the deferral period) over the twelve-month period ending in March and the amount of indexation that can be provided by Cumulative Excess Investment Earnings (as defined in the Plan text) of the Plan.
 No reduction will be made to pensions even if Cumulative Excess Investment Earnings are negative.
 Where Cumulative Excess Investment Earnings are more than sufficient to provide indexation in a year, the excess will be used to provide indexation in respect of previous years.
-Maximum Pension · · nsion payable under the Plan, shall not exceed the maximum ITA for registered pension plans, as in force from time to time.
+Maximum Pension 1 nsion payable under the Plan, shall not exceed the maximum ITA for registered pension plans, as in force from time to time.